apache/spark/docs/usage-cli.rst

 This document is meant to give an overview of all common tasks while using the CLI.

 .. note::
-    For more information on CLI commands, see :doc:`cli-ref`
+    For more information on CLI commands, see :doc:`cli-and-env-variables-ref`

 .. _cli-remote: